unforced/concrete/.concrete/index.md

 1. Start with the [Project Overview](./project.md) to understand the goals and requirements of the project.
 2. Check the [Project Tracking](./tracking.md) to see the current status and progress.
-3. Read the [workflow guides](#workflow-guides) to understand how to use Concrete for different scenarios.
+3. Follow the [From Ideation to Implementation](./workflows/ideation-to-implementation.md) guide to understand the complete workflow.
+4. Use the [Ideation Template](./templates/ideation-template.md) to start a new project.
-4. Explore the [concept guides](#concept-guides) to understand the core concepts of the system.
+5. Explore the [concept guides](#concept-guides) to understand the core concepts of the system.
-5. Follow the [implementation guides](#milestone-implementation-guides) in order to implement the project milestones.
 6. Use the [templates](#templates) as a starting point for creating new documentation.
 7. Refer to the [troubleshooting guides](#troubleshooting-guides) if you encounter any issues.
+8. Record your feedback using the [Feedback Template](./templates/feedback-template.md).

 ## Contributing